pnp/mgdc-spo-governance/README.md

 M365 service owners and SharePoint admins require enhanced analytics and insights to understand how their organisations utilise SharePoint and the wider M365 ecosystem.
 Two key areas that are of focus are understanding oversharing (both internal and external) and storage utlisation.
 These two activities are possible with traditional technologies, PowerShell, Graph, CSOM but to get item level detail required robust code to handle throttling and can take a long time to perform

 ## The Solution
+ As tenants grow larger the way we manage them must change too.
+There is huge amount of coloration data and insights in the tenant but extracting this data and obtaining the insight has been a challenge.
+MGDC addresses this challenge.
 Microsoft Graph Data Connect (MGDC) for SharePoint provides rich datasets directly to a an Azure subscription.
 From here, anything is possible, you can then create custom applications, reports, and dashboards using tools like Azure Synapse and Power BI.

-As tenants grow larger the way we manage them must change too.
-There is huge amount of colabration data and insights in the tenant but extracting this data and obtaining the inisght has been a challenge.
-MGDC addresses this challenge

 - **Enterprise Focus:** Emphasizes security and compliance for enterprise customers.
 - **Comprehensive Data Stories:** Data is persisted, enabling future analysis without the need for point-in-time scripted snapshots.
 A data warehouse approach